-Environment Component 23.
-Occupational health and safety of construction workers Injury and death of - Rehabilitate or compensate for Implementation Supervision and safety of construction workers Injury and death of - Pobabilitata ar companyata for Oupervision Construction activities including excavation, t and working at heights Operation of heavy - equipment Driving of heavy trucks for transporting construction material and wastes Operation of construction camps workers caused by hazardous working conditions such as working at heights, inside tunnels Illnesses and health problems of workers due to several reasons listed below Lack of proper facilities for clean drinking water, toilets, waste management and poor hygienic condition in camp sites , - , - , - , - damaged properties Within 30 days upon issuance of Notice to Proceed the contractor will appoint a Health and Safety Officer (HSO) and environmental focal person; HSO will engage with NCRTC- Environment Specialist to discuss the EMP including need for revisions and reporting formats and timeline; EMP will be consistent with SHE requirements As part of updated EMP for approval by GC prepare a contract specific health and safety plan consistent with the EMP and SHE requirements HSO will submit for NCRTC Contractor PIU, PMO, GC, External Monitor hygienic condition in health and safety plan consistent with the EMP and SHE requirements
+Activity/Valued Impact Mitigation Measure Responsibility Environment Component - Implementation Supervision - Injury and death of workers caused by hazardous working conditions such as working at heights, inside tunnels - Illnesses and health problems of workers due to several reasons listed below - Lack of proper facilities for clean drinking water, toilets, waste management and poor hygienic condition in camp sites - Working in extreme temperatures (>40□C) - Prolonged dusty structures.
+No impact piling will be done Rehabilitate or compensate for damaged properties Within 30 days upon issuance of Notice to Proceeds the contractor will appoint a Health and Safety Officer (HSO) and environmental focal person; HSO will engage with NCRTC-Environment Specialist to discuss the EMP including need for revisions and reporting formats and timeline; EMP will be consistent with SHE requirements As part of updated EMP for approval by GC prepare a contract specific health and safety plan consistent with the EMP and SHE requirements HSO will submit for NCRTC approval an action plan to secure all permits and approvals required for operation of construction plants and Implementation Supervision PIU, PMO, GC, External Monitor 9 equipment and specific activities such as handling hazardous materials - HSO will submit for approval of NCRTC the construction camp chemicals and materials - Lack of proper PPE layout before its establishment - Provision of PPE to all workers - Install fall prevention and protection measures at all construction sites such as: installing guardrails with mid rails, provision of safety harness.